How Do I Let a Device Wake My Computer in Windows 11?

 Option 3Disable a Device Using Command Line

-This command-line method lets you turn off a specific device’s ability to wake your computer in Windows 11, requiring administrator access.
+This command-line method lets you turn off a specific device’s ability to wake your computer in Windows 11, and it requires administrator access.

 What this does: This method turns off a device’s ability to wake your computer, based on the device you choose.